Emergent behaviors of discrete Lohe aggregation flows: Introduction

 The goal of this paper is to provide first-order discrete counterparts for the continuous models \eqref{A-1} and \eqref{A-2} with emergent dynamics, and main results can be summarized as follows.
 Our first results deal with the suitable first-order discretization of \eqref{A-1} and sufficient frameworks leading to the complete state aggregation.
-The discrete analogue for \eqref{A-1} will be made using predictor-corrector method.

-First, we use the first-order forward Euler scheme to get the predicted value and then, we project it to the unit sphere to get the state value at next step: Let $\bx_i(n)$ be a given state of the $i$-th particle at discrete time $t = n h$, where $h = \Delta t > 0$ is the time-step.
-Then, the predicted state $\tilde{\bx}_i(n+1)$ and corrected state $\bx_i(n+1)$ are determined by the following recursive relations:
+First, we use the first-order forward Euler scheme to get the intermediate state and then, we project it to the unit sphere to get the state value at next step: Let $\bx_i(n)$ be a given state of the $i$-th particle at discrete time $t = n h$, where $h = \Delta t > 0$ is the time-step.
+Then, the intermediate state $\tilde{\bx}_i(n+1)$ and the projected state $\bx_i(n+1)$ are determined by the following recursive relations:

 Note that $\bx_i(n)$ lies in the unit sphere by construction for all $n\geq 0$, $i\in[N]$.
-From now on, we call the system \eqref{A-3} as the discrete swarm sphere model.
+From now on, we call system \eqref{A-3} as the discrete Lohe sphere model.

 For \eqref{A-3} with homogeneous free flow ($\Omega_i = \Omega$), we provide a sufficient framework leading to complete state aggregation in which all states aggregate to the same state asymptotically.
 If system parameters and initial data satisfy